TimoGuy/DemoEngine/TestGUI/plan/story/story.md

 tiny amount of water in that canteen with Jojette??
 The proposition was getting more and more bleak for Jojo as he spiraled into the reality he found himself in.

-A loud thud sounded, with an audible crack.
+A loud thud sounded, accompanied by an audible crack.
 Jojo's eyes shoot to the bottle.
 The bottle had cracked!
-The water had started spilling out of the bottle and Jojette was already face down on the ground drinking it all up!
-In a moment of fury and fear of all this precious water slipping between the cracks in the floorboard, Jojo lifts his sheets and hops out of his bed, eager to slurp up as much of this water as he could.
+Water had started spilling out of the bottle and Jojette was already face down on the ground drinking it all up!
+In a moment of fury and fear of all this precious water slipping between the cracks in the floorboard, Jojo lifts his sheets and hops out of his bed, desparate to slurp up as much of this water as he could.

 How many months had it been for Jojo being in the bed, unable to leave?
 This question rang into Jojo's mind as he hurled himself out of his bed.
 Another audible crack sounds as Jojo's left side makes contact with the floor.
 Jojo's pain in his leg grows to near-unbearable levels.
 The cool water that the left side of his head managed to land into was bliss.
-Jojo licks the water and enjoys as much as he can in the short moment before the water had fully been soaked up by the thirsty floorboards.
+Jojo licks the water and enjoys as much as he can in the short moment as the lion's share of the water had been claimed by the thirsty floorboards.

 Jojo looks across at his sister's expression to see what she thought of his response to her selfish act.
 Jojette's eyes were wide, face straight towards the ground, her whole body quivering.
-That audible crack was actually Jojette, not the bottle.
+Something was wrong.
+Upon realizing that that audible crack was actually
-Upon realizing Jojo's grave mistake and how he had just taken all of the water for both of them, his heart sinks and the pain of his broken leg really starts setting in.
-Panicking, he tries lifting his arm to give Jojette some water but the pain is unbearable at this point.
-He succumbs and passes out.
+Jojette, not the bottle, Jojo's heart sinks, realizing he had just taken all of the water that was meant for both of them.
+Almost by cue, the pain of his broken leg really starts setting in.
+Filled with guilt, Jojo notices a small pool of leftover water on a divet in the floorboards, so he tries lifting his arm to give Jojette some water.
+However, the pain is unbearable at this point.
+He succumbs to it and passes out.

 ### Part 2